Clodius Created Diamonds

 Frequently Asked Questions

 Clodius Created Diamonds are laboratory-grown above the ground and supplied to Clodius & Co. by several diamond producing companies.
-We are proud to have an association with a leading American supplier of grown diamonds, Bare Diamond Company.

 Created diamonds are made by advanced human technology that replicates the conditions under which diamonds (or rough diamonds) were formed under the ground.
 The rough created diamonds are then cut and polished using the same tools and techniques used to cut mined diamonds.